 By denying yourself!

 Whatever you focus on naturally grows bigger.
-The more you focus on Christ, meditating always on His love for you and on His words, teachings and examples in the Bible; the more Christ will increase, fill and dominate your mind, will, thoughts, words and emotions, and the more Christ will become visible in your words and actions (2 Cor.
+The more you focus on Christ, meditating always on His love for you and on His teaching and examples in the Bible; the more Christ will increase, fill and dominate your mind, will, thoughts, words and emotions, and the more Christ will become visible in your life (2 Cor.
 3:18, 1 John 3:2).

 Friend, like John the Baptist, set it today as your greatest goal, desire and pursuit in life that “He must increase, but I must decrease.”
 (John 3:30 NKJV).

 This is the true path to greatness in life and ministry!